<bgsound src="dog.mid">

 * I could go on but you probably get the picture....
 None of us have all of these things but we all know that the business of rescue is a team effort.
 Each of us contribute what we can as a team member.
 Some of us cannot handle the dogs...but...there are other things that must be done.
 Without the volunteers that locate adoptable dogs, there wouldn't be anyu for us to rescue, then the transporters put thousands of miles on their vehicles, then various foster families help by watching a dog for a few weeks or months.
 Still other people might donate their time, energy or a bag of dog food now and then.
 Rescue is a large, strickly volunteer group of people united for the common good of saving the lives of animals.
 Placing them with wonderful families is icing on the cake!

-Help fill our bucket?
+Donate Online, Help fill our bucket?
 If everyone that visited our site and was moved by it or the stories of the Rotts, your spare change can literally help save lives.
 Most people don't give because of a lack of generosity, but because they feel their gift is insufficient.
 Every little drop of even $1.00 or $2.00 is very important would help fill and eventually over flow our bucket.
-Our growth has been overwhelming, we NEED to build a 48 x 96 foot enclosure for the Rotts with large outdoor runs, will you help?
+Our growth has been overwhelming, we NEED to build a 80 x 120 foot enclosure for the Rotts with large outdoor runs, will you help?

 1. Transport a dog?